secured lock Secured with SHA-256 Encryption

 What’s transportation in Minnesota?

-As per DataUSA, commuters in Minnesota on average spend less time in their commute than the national average.
+According to DataUSA, Minnesota commuters spend less time on their commutes than the national average.

 What is the percentage of car ownership in Minnesota?

-The majority of households in Minnesota owns two cars, which is on par with the national average.
+Most households in Minnesota own two cars, which is on par with the national average.

 What’s the average commute time in Minnesota?

-On average, the majority of commuters in Minnesota spend less than 30 minutes in their daily commute.
-The average commute time in Minnesota is 22.4 minutes while the national average is 25.5 minutes.
+On average, most commuters in Minnesota spend less than 30 minutes on their daily commute.
+The average commute time in Minnesota is 22.4 minutes, while the national average is 25.5 minutes.

 Enter your ZIP code below to compare auto insurance rates.